New Zealand Fishing

 For the best fishing tackle and advice see the guys at The Complete Angler in their huge new Christchurch store.

 Brown and rainbow trout were also introduced into New Zealand approximately 100 years ago and are well establish and abundant throughout the lakes and rivers of both the North and South Islands.
 North Island lakes Taupo and Rotorua, together with many other smaller waters, are well stocked with big rainbows.
 Double figure fish being common.
 The South Island has perhaps more browns than rainbow trout, but this varies between waters.
 Fishingmag main Trout Fishing page.

 Trout Fishing Licence

 A fishing licence is required to fish for these acclimatized species (sports fish).
 The same licence allows you to fish for salmon.
-The Adult Whole Season Licence costs less than NZ$100 and enables the angler to fish anywhere in New Zealand (except Taupo) for 12 months.
+The Adult (18+) Whole Season Licence costs NZ$133 (for the 2020-2021 season) and enables the angler to fish anywhere in New Zealand (except Taupo) for 12 months.
 Fish and Game New Zealand fishing licence information.

 Lake Taupo Fishing District

 The Lake Taupo fishery has long been maintained by New Zealand’s Department of Conservation (D.O.C.) whereas all other waters fall under the jurisdiction of Fish and Game New Zealand.
 Some waters are closed for part of the year, while others have restrictions on certain tackle, i.e. fly only.
 There are also some waters which are catch and release only.
 It is important to read your licence carefully before heading off with your rod because you don’t want to get caught fishing in closed water.
 You can obtain a Taupo Region fishing licence and a copy of the Taupo district fishing regulations from the Department of Conservation.